 The consequences of bad bots

-Sadly, bad bot traffic will not only impact your security posture but it can have a devastating impact on your budget as well.
+Sadly, malicious bot traffic will not only impact your security posture but it can have a devastating impact on your budget as well.

 Bad bots can make a severe dent in your budget